 Throughout middle school, many after-school afternoons were spent enjoying a snack and a lively conversation at my grandparents' house.
 My grandpa was, and is, always up for a nibble of cheese, pesto, and crackers, but my plate (or bowl, rather) was near always filled with a healthy dose of warmly spiced applesauce.
 Luckily, my step-grandmother Grenelle, a fantastic cook, near always had a solid supply of homemade versions of seasonal foods on hand.

-Summer months meant a bumper crop of basil and gallons upon gallons of zesty pesto; come Fall, apple-picking trips led to mammoth batches of applesauce, all stored away in a basement freezer for the months ahead.
-And while my appreciation for pesto-slathered everything was sadly delayed till we moved cross-country, a rare afternoon would pass without me dipping into her tempting applesauce supply.
+A proponent of seasonal cooking, she'd transform Summer's bumper crop of basil into gallons upon gallons of zesty pesto; come Fall, apple-picking trips led to mammoth batches of applesauce, all stored away in a basement freezer for the months ahead.

 Keep reading for the superlative applesauce recipe.

 This recipe may not be from Grenelle — hers is a slightly more traditional stove-top affair — but I know she'd appreciate its simplicity and depth of flavor.
 Robust and sweet-tart, it hardly needs any adornment, but if you really want to gild the lily, a light dusting of cinnamon or La Boite Yemen N.10 would do the trick.
 I'll be devouring mine spooned up warm or cold, swirled into oatmeal, and dolloped onto latkes (or even buttermilk pancakes, for that matter).

 I used half granny smith, half pink lady apples; Gravenstein, Honeycrisp, Macintosh, and other sweet-tart apples will work as well.

 4 to 5 pounds (about 12) sweet-tart apples, peeled and cored